trishantjain/telegram_bot/README.md

 This repository contains a Telegram bot written in Python.

 ## Project Motive
-The primary goal of this project is to create a versatile and efficient Telegram bot that can automate tasks, provide information, and interact with users seamlessly.
-The bot is designed to be easily customizable and extendable, allowing users to add new features and functionalities as needed.
+1. The primary goal of this project is to create a versatile and efficient Telegram bot that can automate tasks, provide information, and interact with users seamlessly.
+2. This Bot automatically runs code according to the user's response.

 ## Features
 Python-based: The bot is implemented using Python.